xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 In follow up posts, we will describe in detail how they are used, but let’s introduce them right now.

 - The Longest Prefix Match Database (LPM sometimes referred to as KAPS for KBP Assisted Prefix Search, KBP being itself Knowledge Based Processor) is an SRAM used to store IPv4 and IPv6 prefixes.
 It’s an algorithmic memory qualified for 256k entries IPv4 and 128k entries IPv6 in the worst case.
 We will see it can go much higher with internet distribution.
+One exception with the Jericho+ used in NCS55A1-24H where LPM can store more than 1M IPv4 routes.
 - The Large Exact Match Database (LEM) is used to store IPv4 and IPv6 routes also, plus MAC addresses and MPLS labels.
 It scales to 786k entries.
 - The Internal TCAM (iTCAM) is used for Packet classification (ACL, QoS) and is 48k entries large.
 - The FEC database is used to store NextHop (128k entries), containing also the FEC ECMP (4k entries).